 Pet Food Bank

-Seattle Humane Society's Pet Food Bank collects pet food donations for the pets of low-income community members.
-Our outreach program feeds nearly 2,000 pets every month with eight tons of donated pet food that is delivered to local senior centers, low-income housing complexes, food banks and homes.
+Seattle Humane's Pet Food Bank collects pet food donations for the pets of low-income community members.
+Our outreach program feeds more than 1,900 pets every month with eight tons of donated pet food that is delivered to local senior centers, low-income housing complexes, food banks and homes.

 Income-qualified seniors may receive monthly pet food from the Pet Food Bank.
 For those who do not qualify for ongoing assistance, we offer a one-time emergency supply of pet food.
-Low-income persons disabled by HIV/AIDS, please see details on our Pet Project program below.
+Low-income persons living with HIV/AIDS or cancer, please see details on our Pet Project program below.

 Low-income seniors may apply for monthly pet food services by sending a completed application to [email protected].
-For one-time emergency assistance or to apply by phone, contact us at (425) 649-7566.
+For one-time emergency assistance or to apply by phone, contact us at (425) 649-7566 or (425) 649-7565.